iccir/EmbraceScripts/README.md

 1. Open `FadeOutSong.scpt` in Apple's Script Editor
 2. Click the Run button or menu item to run the script
-3. The current script will fade out
+3. The current song will fade out

 ### Export as Application